Pointe-à-la-Croix: History

 The village had a short lifespan.
 It began as a stopping point for watercraft forced to wait before being able to continue upriver.
 Just below and north of Battery Point, a ship is well protected from the westerly wind.
 Off Battery Point, the channel is narrow creating a current of up to seven knots.
 To proceed upriver under sail from there required an east wind and a rising tide.
 This spot seems to have better suited the desperate Acadian refugee families arriving from southern Acadia.
 The first large group had arrived in 1757 with Joseph Leblanc dit Le Maigre and had spent the first winter near the Sugarloaf Mountain but transferred across to the place referred to as La Petite Rochelle in spring of 1760.

 In a relatively-pristine undeveloped area, Mc Neil's Cove is an important archaeological site.

 The first Euro-American settlement in the town was by Acadians fleeing the Expulsion in 1755.
 Retreating as far as possible up the Restigouche River, they were trapped by a British fleet in the Battle of Restigouche.
 Approximately 1500 Acadian and Métis took refuge here, with the local Mi'kmaq Native Americans.
 Their combined resistance was not able to prevent an English landing at their village, which they had named La Petite Rochelle, after the Seingeurie de La Petite Rochelle, situated at Point au Bourdon.
 The village was completely destroyed by fire on August 23, 1760.
 Further upriver near Listuguj, the Battle of Restigouche ended with all the French ships and most of the Acadians' boats sunk, but the English were not successful in landing.
 The Acadians had made their last stand here and survived.
 Their resistance was in effect a success.

 After the conquest, Pointe-à-la-Croix was primarily a fishing, forestry, and farming community until the opening of the J. C. Van Horne Bridge to Campbellton in 1962.
 In 1969, the town was still incorporated as Cross Point, but changed to the French name in 1970.
 The town now is nearly fully integrated economically with the Campbellton area.
 Despite its economical ties and geographical proximity with Campbellton, the municipality observes Eastern Standard Time (UTC -5), which puts it one hour behind Campbellton.

+Geography

+Climate

+There is a weather station for Charlo, New Brunswick, near the municipality.
+Charlo has a humid continental climate (Köppen Dfb), bordering on a subarctic climate (Köppen Dfc).